 Yes.
 How to do this is explained below.

 Non-standard accounting periods must be at broadly 3 months, with the flexibility to move the start/end dates of each period up to 16 days forwards or backwards from what would have been the normal start/end date.
 In practice, this means you can arrange accounting periods so that each ends on a day that suits you.

 If you apply for non-standard accounting periods, you will need to give HMRC the end dates of each accounting period for a 2 year period.

 If you wish to continue with non-standard periods after the end of the 2 year period, you should during the penultimate accounting period, give HMRC the end dates of the further non-standard periods in respect of the following 2 years.

 If HMRC does not allow the non-standard accounting periods that you ask for, you can appeal, (see section 25 for more information).

-Paper application: if you wish to apply for non-standard accounting periods, please write to:
+Paper application: if you wish to apply for non-standard accounting periods, write to the gambling duties contact address.

 13. Duty calculations